bhavyasreegujjula/Infosys_Agentic-AI-for-Franchise-Management-System-with-Performance-Monitoring-Assistance/Milestone1/README.md

 Confirm Password
 Security Question
 Security Answer

 Signup behavior:
-All fields are mandatory.
+a.All fields are mandatory.
-Username must be unique.
+b.Username must be unique.
-Email must be unique.
+c.Email must be unique.
 The admin username is reserved and cannot be used by normal users.
 Security question is selected from a fixed list.
 Security answer is hashed before storing.